 When we try to liken something we find problematic or objectionable (and it’s often some action that we humans engage in that we can be blamed for, but nonhumans can’t) to nonhuman characteristics or behavior, or just plain present nonhumans as things that are normal for us to own and use, we make obvious our lack of respect for them.

 Part 1f: A Note On Miscellaneous Problematic Terms And Ideas

 I’ve heard many Vegans say that nonhumans “should have rights.”
 Regarding pre-legal morality as a concept, nonhumans already do have rights.
 As a society, we’ve merely been violating their rights all along.
 We can’t give them moral rights nor take them away.
 Whether we are going to keep violating their rights -by living non-Vegan- or respect their rights by living Vegan does not change whether they have them or not.
-If we talk coherently about “giving them rights” this is only in regards to their legal status as property or persons.
+If we talk coherently about “giving them rights” this is only in regard to their legal status as property or persons.
 This is an important distinction to make (in those very words) in our speaking and writing.

 Other speciesist phrases that our society sees as normal are ones such as “you’re an animal” in the context of vilifying someone for their negative actions.
 This is probably because most people are under the mistaken impression that any suffering and death inflicted by nonhumans on other nonhumans is somehow morally blame-worthy.
 So not only do we -often only subconsciously- excoriate ourselves for treating nonhumans in a way we -rightfully- know to be wrong, but we -often simultaneously- excoriate nonhumans for seemingly not being able to live up to some standard that we set for ourselves (confusedly, since most people don’t really understand morality from an academic standpoint and also aren’t following a consistent moral code in the first place).
 And throughout all of this, not only do we not realize the arbitrary and even contradictory nature of our mindset, we don’t even realize that all of this suffering we’re intentionally inflicting is completely unnecessary in the first place.